cgytrus/AlgebraDash/README.md

 # AlgebraDash
-A general optimization mod for Geometry Gash
+A general optimization mod for Geometry Dash

 *(algebra is simpler and faster than geometry, right..?)*